Get free heat pump quotes

 And with electricity prices set to fall, gas prices on the rise, and heat pump technology improving all the time, switching over will soon become even more profitable.

-It’s usually worth replacing a gas boiler with an air source heat pump in the UK, but it’s generally not profitable for domestic properties to install a ground source heat pump.
+However, while it’s usually worth replacing a gas boiler with an air source heat pump in the UK, it’s generally not profitable for domestic properties to install a ground source heat pump, due to their high initial costs and space requirements.

 infographic explaining how air source heat pumps and ground source heat pumps work

-He told the Positive Energy podcast: “You see headlines all the time that heat pumps are four-to-five times more expensive, but they’re not.
+Speaking on the subject on our Positive Energy podcast, Bean Beanland, director for growth & external affairs for the Heat Pump Federation, said:“You see headlines all the time that heat pumps are four-to-five times more expensive, but they’re not.

-“The heat pump might be 50% more than the boiler, the cost is the transition, and the transition is a one-off cost”
+“The heat pump might be 50% more than the boiler, but that cost is the transition and the transition is a one-off cost.”

 You can watch his full interview on YouTube or below.

-The average air source heat pump costs £10,000 to buy an install, while a ground source heat pump typically costs £24,000, if you choose a horizontal installation.
+The average air source heat pump costs £10,000 to buy and install, while a ground source heat pump typically costs £24,000, if you choose a horizontal installation.

-If you don’t have 700m2 of space for looped pipes, you can get boreholes drilled 90-160 metres down into your garden, but unfortunately this is even pricier.
-A vertical installation cost £49,000, on average.
+If you don’t have 700m2 of space for looped pipes, you can get boreholes drilled 90-160 metres down into your garden, but unfortunately, this is even pricier.
+A vertical installation costs £49,000, on average.

-You probably won’t need to replace all your radiators, but most homes should expect to change one-third of them to ones which are 2.5 larger than the standard size.
+You probably won’t need to replace all your radiators, but most homes should expect to change one-third of them to ones that are 2.5 larger than the standard size.

 This is because a heat pump releases heat at a lower level than a gas boiler, over a longer period of time.

-Their slow-release nature is a large part of why they’re more energy efficient, but means you either need large surface areas in your heating equipment, or insulation that holds onto the warmth your heat pump generates.
+Their slow-release nature helps them to be more energy efficient.
+But, this means you need either large surface areas in your heating equipment or insulation that retains the warmth from your heat pump.

-You should hire a specialist to carry out the installation – it’s a complex process that only experts should take on, and it’s easy enough to find out with our best heat pump installers list.
+You should hire a specialist to carry out the installation – it’s a complex process that only experts should take on.
+You can easily find qualified help with our list of the best heat pump installers.

 Want to learn more?
 Check out our helpful guide on ground source heat pump installations.